Barbecues are not permitted at any of our sites.

 The Five Pits Trail is great for walkers, pram pushers, cyclists and horse riders.
-This five-and-a-half mile off-road surfaced route takes you from Grassmoor Country Park to Tibshelf Ponds.
+This 5.5 mile off-road surfaced route takes you from Grassmoor Country Park to Tibshelf Ponds.

-You can extend your route to seven and a half miles by exploring the route through Williamthorpe Ponds local nature reserve and Holmewood Woodlands.
+You can extend your route to 7.5 miles by exploring the route through Williamthorpe Ponds local nature reserve and Holmewood Woodlands.

-There are car parks at various points along the trail (see the Five Pits Trail map in the related documents section of this page) so you can plan your route to take in the full trail or a shorter route.
+There are car parks at various points along the trail (see the Five Pits Trail map attached to this page) so you can plan your route to take in the full trail or a shorter route.

 The trail mostly follows the route of the Great Central Railway.
 Since the large collieries and smaller pits along the railway closed, the landscape has changed dramatically.
 Parts of the land were opencast and most of the original railway line removed.